 Please note that we may process or disclose your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.

-We may have to share your personal data with the following parties for the purposes in the table in paragraph 4 above.
+We may share your personal data with the following parties:

-- Service providers who provide customer services, marketing services and IT and system administration services;
+- Service providers to us including those who provide customer services, marketing services and IT and system administration services or who support our Consumer Club;

 - Professional advisers including lawyers, bankers, auditors and insurers who provide banking, legal, insurance and accounting services;